Diabetes - type 2Type 2 diabetes; Maturity onset diabetes; Noninsulin-dependent diabetes

 Depression:Severe clinical depression may modestly increase the risk for type 2 diabetes.

 Schizophrenia:While no definitive association has been established, research has suggested an increased background risk of diabetes among people with schizophrenia.
-In addition, many of the new generation of antipsychotic medications can elevate blood glucose levels.
+In addition, many of the new generation of antipsychotic medications can elevate the blood glucose level.
 People taking atypical antipsychotic medications (clozapine, olanzapine, risperidone, aripiprazole, quetiapine fumarate, and ziprasidone) should receive a baseline blood glucose level test and be monitored for any increases during therapy.

 Gestational diabetes mellitus (GDM) is a type of diabetes that develops during the last trimester of pregnancy.
 A pregnant woman's risk factors include: